roboquant avatar

 Even if you don’t have a background in software development or math, you can easily follow along.
 And although the book is more than 15 years old, most of it is still applicable today.
 Of course, the downside of not using code or math to explain the concepts, is that it is a bit less concise.
 But that is to be expected.

-If there is one small complaint, there are a lot of white spaces, tables and charts that not add much.
-So this 360+ pages book could have easily been condensed to 200 pages.
+If there is one small complaint, there are a lot of white spaces, tables and charts that do not add much.
+So this 360+ page book could have easily been condensed to 200 pages.

 quantatativetrading